Commands

 The root command is rstream.
 It accepts global flags that affect configuration loading and logging:

---configselects the CLI configuration file.--contextselects a data-plane context for commands that connect to the engine.--api-urlselects the hosted control-plane API URL.-vor--verboseenables logs on stderr.-lor--log-levelsetsdebug,info,warn,error, ornone.-for--log-formatsetsauto,json,json-pretty,text, ortext-pretty.--versionprints version information.
+--configselects the CLI configuration file.--contextselects an Engine API context for commands that connect to the engine.--api-urlselects the Control plane API URL.-vor--verboseenables logs on stderr.-lor--log-levelsetsdebug,info,warn,error, ornone.-for--log-formatsetsauto,json,json-pretty,text, ortext-pretty.--versionprints version information.

 Top-level command surface